• Skip to primary navigation

 • Add sea salt, vanilla, nutella, and sifted cocoa powder.
 Beat until well combined and fluffy.
 Taste to see if you want to add more powdered sugar.

-¼ teaspoon sea salt, 1 teaspoon pure vanilla extract, 5 tablespoon natural cocoa powder, ¾ cup nutella
+¼ teaspoon sea salt, 1 teaspoon pure vanilla extract, 5 tablespoon natural cocoa powder, ¾ cup Nutella spread

 • Add the heavy cream gradually, until the frosting loosens up and you get a silky smooth consistency.
 Don't beat for too long after adding cream or the frosting might curdle.
 Place the frosting into a piping bag with a piping tip.